grumat/glossy-msp430/Hardware/STLink-Adapter/README.md

-# SWD Adapter Board
+# STLink-to-MSP430 Adapter Board

 This is an adapter currently not in use, that was designed as a resource to migrate Glossy-MSP430 firmware to a regular STLink clone using a fixed 3.3V realm.

-The idea behind this future project is to produce an entry level option for those willing to experiment GLossy-MSP430 without the effort to develop hardware prototypes.
+The idea behind this future project is to produce an entry level option for those willing to experiment Glossy-MSP430 without the effort to develop hardware prototypes.